 - If your credit card is stolen and misused, you are limited to $50 liability by Federal law.
 Stolen cash is unlikely to be recovered.

 - You are in effect giving yourself a short-term, interest-free loan (assuming you pay the balance off monthly).

 For most people, it is best to choose a single credit card and consolidate all the purchases to maximize benefits.
 Don’t be persuaded into carrying multiple credit cards because each one offers a different rebate scheme, or specific airline miles.
 The odds are that you can’t make enough credit purchases to receive all the benefits, and you are much more likely to lose track of purchases or overspend.

 What if you have trouble budgeting or controlling your spending?
 Try these tips:

 - Partition your spending, using cash for your trouble spots.
 Perhaps use credit at the gas station and cash at the mall.
 You probably won’t buy an extra 20 gallons of gas on impulse!

 - Use an allotment approach.
 Set your own monthly limit on your credit.

 - Consider using a debit card instead of a credit card — but make sure you check into potential overdraft penalties.
 Note these do not offer the same protection as credit cards in many instances.

 Make sure when you buy something, whether through signing on the dotted line or handing over large bills, that you have the means to pay for it.
 If you put $100 on a credit card for an item because you won’t have the cash until your next paycheck, it might end up costing you $200 or more if you end up paying interest on the balance.
+As National Financial Educators Founder and Chief Education Officer Adam Carroll points out, "One of the greatest expenses we have in our life is the interest expense on debt."
 Before a purchase, consider if what you are buying is worth the ultimate cost.